Adephumie/aws-bootcamp-cruddur-2023/journal/week0.md

 ```
 This is to enable gitpod use it's environment file to save our credentials so that anytime we log into the account, after the .yml script has run, the credentials saved in its environment will also be applied to authenticate the user.

+## Enabling Admin User account access to Billing Dashboard
+To enable the user created for admin roles to have access to the billings dashboard, Log into the root user account, on the navigation pane, click on account name, then account to access the `IAM User and Role Access to Billing Information` section.
+Select the `Activate IAM Access` and click on update to activate.
+This gives the admin user access to view the Billing Dashboard.

 ## Creating an AWS Budget
 From the AWS CLI documentation page, navigate to `budgets`, then `Create budget` in the available commands section.